-The effects of having a trusted physician violate a sacred patient trust by secretly videotaping her when she is most vunerable is despicable.
+The effects of having a trusted physician violate a sacred patient trust by secretly videotaping her when she is most vulnerable is despicable.
 The damage from this trauma can be extensive and debilitating.
-Having your privacy invaded in such a viscious and deplorable way can have a far reaching emotional and psychological impact.
+Having your privacy invaded in such a vicious and deplorable way can have a far reaching emotional and psychological impact.

 If you, a loved one , or friend, has been a patient of Dr. Levy, you may be entitled to compensation for damages related to invasion of privacy.
-Contact the lawyers at Price Benowitz, LLP for a free consultation at 202-600-9400.
+Contact an attorney at Price Benowitz, LLP for a free consultation at 202-600-9400.

 Thanks to AnneMarie Rizzo for her help in writing this post.